aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/other-cad-operations/add-watermark/_index.md

 A: Yes – you can control font family, size, color, rotation, and transparency through the `MText` or `TextEntity` properties.

 **Q: Is there a trial version available for Aspose.CAD for Java?**
-A: Yes, you can download the trial version [here](https://releases.aspose.com/).
+A: Yes, you can download the trial version [Aspose.CAD for Java trial download](https://releases.aspose.com/).

 **Q: How can I get support for Aspose.CAD?**
 A: Visit the [Aspose.CAD forum](https://forum.aspose.com/c/cad/19) for community assistance and official support channels.